caltechlibrary/mkpage/Pandoc-Integration.md

 }

-# mkpage, a possible future
+# Pandoc intergation with MkPage

+## A future for MkPage

 This is a distillation of my thinking about Markdown processors and **mkpage** as static website generator.
 I am excited about the current state of [Pandoc](https://pandoc.org/) because of Mike Hucka's [Pangolin](https://github.com/mhucka/pangolin-notebook).